The 30 Principles for Agentic Engineering — Part 2: The Lifecycle

 Principle 12 — Plan capacity at 1.2–1.5× net, not 2×

-- If incident rate exceeds 2× pre-adoption baseline, pause the rollout and debug the harness before adding more agents.
+Plan team capacity at 1.2–1.5× net for the next quarter.
+Measure both throughput (PRs per week) and incident rate (post-merge defects per PR).
+If incident rate exceeds 2× pre-adoption baseline, pause the rollout and debug the harness before adding more agents.

 Principle 13 — Plan for the J-curve

-Why it matters.
+Productivity drops in weeks 4–8 of adoption before turning up.
+METR documented a 19% slowdown in that window.
 The week-6 abandonment pattern is one of the most expensive mistakes in agentic rollouts: leadership concludes the tool isn't working four weeks before it would have turned positive.
-Section, Spotify, and Box all reported the same dip in their initial rollouts.
-The productivity J-curve post is the dedicated treatment.

 Principle 14 — Operate phase: OTEL or you're flying blind